Samuel Kalu: AS Trenčín

 On 9 December 2015, Kalu agreed to sign a two-year contract with Slovak side AS Trenčín, a partner club with GBS Academy at the time.
 He made his professional debut for Trenčín against Slovan Bratislava on 27 February 2016.

 Gent

 On 4 January 2017, after his impressive displays in the Slovak League with Trenčín, Kalu was transferred to Belgium top division club KAA Gent.

 Bordeaux

 On 6 August 2018, Kalu signed for Ligue 1 side Bordeaux, signing a five-year contract.
 He was handed the number 10 jersey on arrival.

 On 15 August 2021, Kalu collapsed in a game against Marseille.
 He was able to get up and walk off the pitch with his teammates’ help while holding an ice pack against his head.
 Eight minutes later, he was substituted off for Rémi Oudin.

 Watford

 On 26 January 2022, Kalu joined Premier League club Watford on a three-and-a-half-year deal until 2025.

 FC Lausanne-Sport

 On 7 September 2023, Kalu joined Swiss Super League club FC Lausanne-Sport on a season long loan from Watford.

+FC Botev Plovdiv

+In September 2025, Kalu joined Bulgarian First League club Botev Plovdiv after leaving Watford as a free agent.
+Following an impressive debut season, he signed a contract extension with the club until 2029 in July 2026, ending speculation over his future after attracting interest from several clubs.